pmallol/rakun-agent/README.md

 7. Copy the token immediately (you won't be able to see it again)
 8. Add it to your `.env.local` file as `GITHUB_TOKEN`

+## Contributing

+Contributions are welcome!
+To contribute to this project, please follow these steps:

+1. Fork the repository.
+2. Create a new branch for your feature or bugfix.
+3. Make your changes with clear and concise commit messages.
+4. Ensure the project builds and tests pass.
+5. Submit a pull request with a detailed description of your changes.

+Please make sure to follow the existing code style and include tests for new features or bug fixes.

 ## Usage

 ```bash